 What Causes Skin Tone To Look Uneven?

 Melanin is the pigment that provides color to the skin.
 When melanin is unevenly distributed or concentrated in one area, it creates dark spots also known as hyperpigmentation.
 This causes your skin tone to appear uneven.
 There are numerous factors that play a role in causing uneven skin tone.
-Below we’ll review some of the most common causes.

 Common Causes Of Uneven Skin Tone